 Evaluation Criteria — Reviewing Smart Dog Doors

-Searching for the best smart dog door can get a bit overwhelming.
+Searching for the optimal smart dog door can get a bit overwhelming.
 To ease your choice, we followed a specific research approach.

 Quality and Durability — Materials